SECTION 1. Chapter 71 of the General Laws is hereby amended by striking the language of Section 93 and inserting thereof the following:-

 (1) Be managed, maintained, and operated by the superintendent or their designee; and

-(2) Maximize access to educationally appropriate online content, inquiry-based research, and universal design instructions and
+(2) Maximize access to educationally appropriate online content, inquiry-based research, and universal design instruction; and

 (3) Restrict access to online content that contains obscenity, pornography, or material harmful to minors (U.S.C.
 54.520); and